Frojd/Wagtail-Pipit/docs/getting-started.md

 # Getting Started Guide

+This is a breif guide intended to get you up and running in just a few minutes

 ## Requirements
 Make sure you have the following requirement:
 - [Docker Compose](https://docs.docker.com/compose/)
 - [cookiecutter](https://github.com/audreyr/cookiecutter)
-- [node](https://nodejs.org/en/) (v10, the latest LTS version is recommended and also specified in .nvmrc file)
+- [node](https://nodejs.org/en/) (v10, the latest LTS version is recommended and also specified in the `.nvmrc` file)

 ## Initialize Project